open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/quality-and-observability/profiler/index.md

 {% note %}

-During data profiling for Datalake Profiling, we drop NaN (Not a Number) values from the DataFrame using the dropna() method.
+For Datalake Profiling, we drop NaN (Not a Number) values from the DataFrame using the dropna() method to allow metric computation.
 However, we make an exception for null values, which are retained.
 This ensures that our computations are accurate while handling missing data

 {% /note %}